Matt Olson Player Props: Braves vs. Phillies

-On Tuesday, Matt Olson (.295 on-base percentage in past 10 games, 53 points below season-long percentage) and the Atlanta Braves face the Philadelphia Phillies, whose starting pitcher will be Ranger Suarez.
-First pitch is at 6:40 PM ET.
+The Atlanta Braves, including Matt Olson (.295 on-base percentage in past 10 games, 52 points below season-long percentage), take on starter Aaron Nola and the Philadelphia Phillies at Citizens Bank Park, Wednesday at 6:40 PM ET.

-In his previous appearance, he racked up two extra-base hits (2-for-4 with two doubles and an RBI) against the Rockies.
+In his last game, he notched a home run while going 1-for-4 against the Phillies.

 Matt Olson Game Info & Props vs. the Phillies